 So.
 Spring is in the air (use your imagination).
 You are feeling festive and even pretty fit, after successful implementation of your New Year's resolutions (again...imagination).
 You want to celebrate by purchasing some new clothes, but there is no spring shopping line item in the budget.
 Should you fight the urge?
 If so, how?
 Should you give in to the moment?
 If you do, what is the best way to make a purchase that feels both responsible and still fun?

-First, shop in your closet.
+First, review these tips on how to shop in your closet.
 You might be surprised to find that you can meet your needs right there, thus saving your splurge money and time for other purposes.

 When your closet is in great shape, and you are wearing most of what you have, perhaps there are still some gaps.
 Maybe you figured out that your early-summer dress could make a great early-spring outfit with some new tights and a cardigan, or perhaps you noticed that you have some fantastic pants not getting worn due to a lack for appropriately-proportioned shirt.